Church of the Savior on Blood, St. Petersburg

 The church contains over 7,500 square meters of mosaics - according to its restorers, more than any other church in the world.
 The intricately detailed mosaics depict biblical scenes and figures, with fine patterned borders setting off each picture.

-Location map and satellite view of the Church of the Savior on Blood.
-Using the buttons on the left, zoom in for a closer look or zoom out to get your bearings.
-Click and drag the map to move around.
-For a larger view, see our St. Petersburg Map or get our Google Earth download.
+Below is a location map and aerial view of the Church of the Savior on Blood.
+Using the buttons on the left (or the wheel on your mouse), you can zoom in for a closer look, or zoom out to get your bearings.
+To move around, click and drag the map with your mouse.